 How do I apply?

-The deadline for applications was Friday, March 14, 2014.
+The deadline for applications is Friday, March 13, 2015.
 Please note there is limited capacity for the summer teen volunteer program.
 Only top candidates will be selected for the program.
-In-person interviews will be scheduled with selected candidates on MARCH 29 & 30, 2014.
+In-person interviews will be scheduled with selected candidates on April 11 & 12, 2015.